ellyhou/architectural-3d-and-interactive-visualization/README.md

 This repository documents work completed as part of a university 3D visualization course.

 The architectural model in Exercise 1 was created independently by the author.
 Exercises 2–4 were developed using base scenes and assets provided for educational purposes by the course instructors.

-To respect the ownership of these materials, the original course-provided models, textures, Blender source files, and complete Verge3D application are not distributed in this repository.
-Only the author’s final visual results, animation, interaction documentation, and independently created work are presented.